1. Home

 Setting Up A New Google Play Console Connection

-Open the Google Play Console and log in as the account owner.
+Open the Google Play Console and log in as the account owner and in another browser tab, go to your Google Cloud Console page.

 If you have more than one Google profile logged in to a single browser you will need to use a private browser or use a separate browser profile.
 This process requires moving between the Google Play Console and Google Cloud Console and if you have more than one Google account it may open the wrong account when moving between the two services.